awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appflow-connectorprofile-singularconnectorprofilecredentials.md

 # AWS::AppFlow::ConnectorProfile SingularConnectorProfileCredentials<a name="aws-properties-appflow-connectorprofile-singularconnectorprofilecredentials"></a>

- The `SingularConnectorProfileCredentials` property type specifies the connector\-specific profile credentials required when using Singular\.
+ The connector\-specific profile credentials required when using Singular\.

 ## Syntax<a name="aws-properties-appflow-connectorprofile-singularconnectorprofilecredentials-syntax"></a>